AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     It is important that we have some sparse infill rather than 100% solid infill, to remove the first layer squish from impacting the top layer.
     We still need enough to adequately support the top layers.</i>
 - <b>120% Infill Line Width</b>\
-    This just increases infill density over my normal settings, which are thicker for reducting print times.
+    This just increases infill density over my normal settings, which are thicker for reducing print times.
 - <b>100% Top Layer Line Width</b>\
     This one is more subject to interpretation, but I find 100% to have good results.
 - <b>5 Top Layers</b>\